UCF Knights football: 2017

 Surprising even himself, Frost and his team went on to an undefeated regular season in 2017, defeating FIU, Maryland, Memphis, Cincinnati, East Carolina, Navy, Austin Peay, SMU, UConn, Temple, and rival USF in a War on I-4 shootout.
 The Knights were supposed to play Memphis on September 9, but due to Hurricane Irma battering the state of Florida that weekend, the game, which originally had been moved up one day to September 8, was rescheduled for September 30.
 In order to reschedule the American Athletic Conference game, UCF canceled their scheduled game with Georgia Tech, leaving the team with only 11 regular season games as opposed to the usual 12.
 The breakout season for Frost and his team made him one of the most sought-after coaches on the market, drawing interest from Florida and his alma mater, Nebraska.
 Frost passed on the Florida job but avoided questions about returning to Nebraska.
 In the 2017 American Athletic Conference Football Championship Game, Frost's team went on to play Memphis for the second time and won the title in a 62–55 double overtime thriller, securing UCF's third conference championship win.

 Just hours after winning the AAC, sources confirmed that Frost would be taking a seven-year, $35 million deal to become Nebraska's new head coach.
 Frost and his staff returned for one last game in the 2018 Peach Bowl.
 The No. 12 ranked Knights faced No. 7 ranked Auburn, and defeated them 34–27 to close out their undefeated season with a 13–0 record.
-After the win, UCF athletic director Danny White claimed a national championship for the team, while the Colley Matrix also ranked UCF as the number-one team of the season on its final ranking.
+After the win, UCF athletic director Danny White claimed a national championship for the team, while the Colley Matrix, an NCAA-recognized major selector, also ranked UCF as the number-one team of the season on its final ranking.
 The team celebrated with a parade at Walt Disney World.
 Additionally, the team's coaches were paid bonuses for their performance, the school hung a national championship banner in Spectrum Stadium and gave out national champion rings.
 The claim sparked considerable controversy and debate over whether the College Football Playoff should be expanded.